What's The Validity Of My Tier 2 Visa If I Resign?

 If you choose to leave your employer without a replacement visa then you will have to leave the country.
 There is little in the way of options for those who have no visa.
 Of course if you have gained Indefinite Leave to Remain, you will not need another visa but otherwise you will need to leave the country within 60 days or the end date on your visa, whichever is earlier.
 As well as having to leave the country, you will also have to wait for 12 months before applying for another Tier 2 Visa.

 If you are looking for alternatives then you will likely need to find a new Tier 2 Sponsor Licence holder to apply for a new Tier 2 General Visa or find an alternative visa route to stay in the UK.
-You can also use this Tier 2 Job search tool to look for companies providing sponsorship.

 Related article: Read also 'How to find sponsor licenced employers in the UK'